Hanging with flying foxes

 Today, Viv has a catalogue of thousands of flying-fox photos that she supplies to newspapers, magazines and websites, even those with a negative view on the mammals.
 She hopes that familiarity with flying-fox faces will promote more thoughtful attention to the animals.
 She also works at providing the public with information from scientific research.
 Peggy describes her relationship with Viv as symbiotic.
 “In 1999, Viv began making a photographic record of the number of animals occupying selected trees on the island, photographing each site twice a week for two years,” Peggy says.

 Viv’s close-ups of flying-fox faces convinced Peggy that it was possible to identify individuals and track their daily activity.
 Significant discoveries about flying-fox behaviour followed.
 Viv’s photos showed that individuals are territorial and defend their bit of tree space with threatening ‘shouts’ and a theatrical flashing of thumbs and teeth.
-Males are faithful to their patch month after month, year after year, dexterously scent-marking boundaries with secretions from glands in the back of the neck.
+Males are faithful to their patch month after month, year after year, dextrously scent-marking boundaries with secretions from glands in the back of the neck.
 Females have favoured roosts, too, but move from camp to camp more frequently, which connects them to a larger number of amorous males.
 They may even have male consorts in every camp they visit.

 Noisy bat colony

-THE COLONY is at its noisiest from February to April, the height of the mating season, and most of the racket you hear is made by males shouting seductively into females’ faces.
+The colony is at its noisiest from February to April, the height of the mating season, and most of the racket you hear is made by males shouting seductively into females’ faces.
 Many of the colony’s immediate human neighbours have learned to develop a tolerant attitude to their wild partying.
 Although not everyone in town is bat-happy, they’ve been accepted as part of the branding of Bellingen, alongside concert pianist and local celebrity David Helfgott, subject of the movie Shine.

 During the day the island resembles a dormitory.
 Some flying-foxes doze, heads tucked into furled wings.
 Others are awake, grooming themselves, caring for babies, mating, looking about, squabbling with neighbours or just fanning their wings in an effort to shrug off the thick humidity.
 By late September, after a six-month gestation, females begin giving birth (see “Hard labour”, page 109).
 Hanging in a tree seems a precarious way to go about it, but the mother’s wings form a safety net in case her baby doesn’t immediately grasp a nipple with its teeth and find a firm toe-hold in her belly fur.
 For the ensuing five weeks the littlie accompanies its mother everywhere.